kevdev04/Rachev-store/README.md

-# rachev store
+# Rachev store

-this project was created in replit because is a good co-work platform.

-my co-worker is rachelle and she was in charge of the design here there's more about her: https://rachelles-website.rachellef.repl.co/index.html
+My co-worker is rachelle and we decided to make this project because we wanted to learn about responsive design and the e-commerce logic here there's more about her: https://rachelles-website.rachellef.repl.co/index.html

-we made this project thinking in real life problems thats why this project is an e-commerce and also it was a good taste of how to work as a team
+The name of the project means a combination between our names. we made this project thinking in real life problems that's why this project is an e-commerce and also it was a good taste of how to work as a team

-here you can see the store: https://rachev-store.vercel.app/
+here you can see the demo: https://rachev-store.vercel.app/